 WPhost already has you covered on the backup front.
 We back up every site each and every night on external servers.
-Backup plugins, on the other hand, are incredibly resource-hungry.
-When running, they can take a big bite out of the resources you need to deliver content to your visitors and really slow your site down at inopportune times.
+Backup plugins, on the other hand, can be incredibly resource-hungry.
+When running, they can take a big bite out of the resources you need to deliver content to your visitors, which could slow your site down at an inopportune time.
 For larger sites, some of the MySQL queries can even take your site offline.
 These plugins also often store large backup files on your server, which can unnecessarily fill up your disk space.
 However, if an extra backup is what you need:

 WPhost handles caching at the server level, eliminating the need for caching plugins.
 Server-side caching is significantly more efficient and scalable than any plugin-based caching, as it doesn’t rely on PHP at all.
 This aside, caching plugins run the risk of interfering with the caching we already have in place.

 For users who want to use WP Rocket, that plugin will need to create something called a persistent cache.
 The WP Rocket plugin will effectively dictate that the cache should never get rebuilt unless this plugin explicitly tells it to.
 In order to hand over control to WP Rocket, we need to enable a feature called WP_CACHE.
 Just open a support ticket to enable this for your site.

 WPhost servers are configured specifically with WordPress security best practices.
 We help prevent brute force attacks, lock down core WordPress files (including xmlrpc.php), and take many other security measures for you.
 In many cases, security plugins can slow down sites by over-utilising server resources, interfering with our caching, bloat the site’s database, and/or interfere with our native security software.